lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 07 -> 08:

+* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30

 From version 06 -> 07: